We all need to know how to deal with road rage because it happens on the road every day. You may be the victim if you aren’t the one causing it.

 3. Think about What You Might Lose Due to Road Rage

 You can find yourself doing tons of stupid things because of road rage, from giving an obscene gesture to assaulting someone.
-As a result, you may end up in jail, lose your family, lose your job, or worse, lose your life.
+As a result, you may end up in jail, and lose your family, your job, or worse, your life.

 4. Don’t Engage in Road Rage Using Your Vehicle

 Flashing lights, honking horns and other practices are all indicators of road rage.
 A good driver should not always be flashing lights or honking their horn.
 If you do this often, you might be having a problem.